-Editor’s note: As a result of Spain’s on-going ‘recession’, unique opportunities arise in today’s market, which is still a buyer’s market in both the residential and commercial sectors.
-In this column, regular legal contributor Raymundo Larraín Nesbitt explains the particularities of buying commercial property in Spain for investors looking to take advantage of this sector.
+EDITOR’S NOTE: As a result of Spain’s on-going ‘recession’, unique opportunities arise in today’s market, which is still a buyer’s market in both the residential and commercial sectors.
+In this column, lawyer Raymundo Larraín Nesbitt explains the particularities of buying commercial property in Spain for investors looking to take advantage of this sector.

 Lawyer – Abogado

 The following article is the fourth on my five-part series ‘How to Buy Property in Spain Safely‘.
 You may also be interested in reading Buying Resale in Spain, Buying Off-Plan Property in Spain, Buying Distressed Property in Spain or How to Buy Rural Property in Spain.

 Commercial properties share multiple common aspects on what I had already written on How to Buy Resale Property in Spain.
 In fact this whole article may be regarded as redundant but just for completion’s sake I’ve decided to go ahead and write it anyway.
 Most of the points raised for resale property hold true and can likewise be applied to commercial properties.
 After all commercial properties branch out from resale property and are but a part of it (same rings true for rural property).

 Due to the legal business nature of commercial premises a few nuances are introduced (specifically on taxation, opening licence and holding deposit) that a businessperson should be aware of as opposed to standard private property (resales).

 This will be carried out routinely by the conveyance lawyer you appoint.
 The following list is open-ended and by no means exclusive:

 - Is the property under the vendor’s name?

 - Is it under a company’s name?
 A Due Diligence may be required